 In all honesty, I didn’t really thoroughly research the things to do in Parma.
-I just did a quick google image search on my phone and though it looked nice enough to visit on our day trip from Bologna.
+I just did a quick google image search on my phone and thought it looked nice enough to visit on our day trip from Bologna.
 So I didn’t expect major tourist attractions and just figured we’d see something new and nice on our Parma day trip.

 As you might want to plan your own day trip to Parma, I give you a quick overview of the things to do in Parma (Italy) in one day.

 Cathedral of Parma

 I always love to see the main church of a new city and the Roman Cathedral of Parma was quite pretty.
 Although I prefer Gothic churches over Roman churches, there is something to say for the bulky presence of the Parma Cathedral.
 Main feature and worth to see is the ceiling fresco by Correggio.